eazheng/twitter/README.md

 - [x] User sees app icon in home screen and styled launch screen
 - [x] User can sign in using OAuth login flow
 - [x] User can Logout
-- [ ] User can view last 20 tweets from their home timeline
+- [x] User can view last 20 tweets from their home timeline
 - [x] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
 - [x] User can pull to refresh.
 - [x] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
 - [x] User can compose a new tweet by tapping on a compose button.
-- [ ] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
+- [x] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.

 The following **optional** features are implemented:

-- [ ] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+- [x] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet and favorite.
+- [ ] Tweet Details Page: User can reply.
 - [ ] User can view their profile in a *profile tab*
   - Contains the user header view: picture and tagline
   - Contains a section with the users basic stats: # tweets, # following, # followers